pytorch/tutorials/docathon-leaderboard.md

 # 🎉 Docathon H1 2023 Leaderboard 🎉
 This is the list of the docathon contributors that have participated and contributed to the PyTorch docathon.
-A big shutout to everyone who have participated!
+A big shout out to everyone who have participated!
 We have awarded points for each merged PR.
 For the **easy** label, we have awarded 2 points.
 For the **medium** label, we have awarded 5 points.
 For the **advanced** label, we have awarded 10 points.
 In some cases, we have awarded half credit for the PRs that were not merged or issues that have been closed without a merged PR.